rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to the swapping of adjacent element in Linked List.
 Refer to Day22/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to find the maximum profit from a share market problem.
 Refer to Day22/Problem 2.pdf for detailed information.

+## Day 23
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to finding the minimum depth of a binary tree.
+Refer to Day23/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to find the differnet possibilities of the status of  a combination of switches.
+Refer to Day23/Problem 2.pdf for detailed information.